-Korean oxtail soup is so delicious.
+Simple Korean oxtail soup on the stove is delicious.
 If you had this at a restaurant and want to make it homemade yourself here’s an easy oxtail soup recipe to follow that is is an Asian, inexpensive, healthy and family friendly meal.

 Korean Oxtail Soup